tkurtbond/tkurtbond.github.io/posts/2020/07/03/arrow-macros-in-emacs-lisp/index.rst

 sanitized name ``Flashy-Product-Name`` with :key:`⌘-V`.
 Nifty!

-(And if you've ever wondered what the Unicode_ character for the Mac keyboard `Command key`__ (⌘) is, it is the PLACE OF INTEREST SIGN, and you can enter it by C-x 8 RETURN PLACE OF INTEREST SIGN.
+(And if you've ever wondered what the Unicode_ character for the Mac keyboard `Command key`__ (⌘) is, it is the PLACE OF INTEREST SIGN, and you can enter it in :app:`Emacs` by :key:`C-x 8 RETURN PLACE OF INTEREST SIGN⏎`.
 The symbol they use for for the key labeled alt and option__ (⌥) is the Unicode OPTION KEY, and the symbol they use for the `Shift Key`__ (⇧) is UPWARDS WHITE ARROW.
 I'm surprised they don't have a special symbol for Control__, but it looks like they just use the plain ASCII ^, known in Unicode as CIRCUMFLEX ACCENT.)

 .. _Unicode: https://en.wikipedia.org/wiki/Unicode